 How is a Grievance Filed?
 If you think there has been a breach of terms – the first step is to contact your Job Steward.
 The Job Steward works with you to record your statement and forward the statement to the Union Hall.
 The Business Agent(s) then investigate the statement.
 Often, the complaint can be resolved through conversation with the contractor.
 If the Agent determines reasonable grounds for the complaint, a formal grievance is filed against the contractor.
-Many if not most complaints are resolved without filing a formal grievance.
+Many, if not most, complaints are resolved without filing a formal grievance.
+If you are no longer on the job and/or contacting the Job Steward is not an option, please contact the Business Agent for the area and/or forward your statement to email@example.com.

 What if My Problem Requires a Formal Grievance?
 The Business Agent works to move the grievance to the highest possible level for resolution.
 The contractor also works to resolve the grievance, either by providing proof that the infraction did not occur, or by substantiating the complaint by the union member.
 Most grievances are resolved in a timely fashion because, in our experience, most contractors prefer to resolve the issues as soon as they have proof of the infraction.
 Our contractors place a high priority on resolving formal grievances filed by Local 110.